dotnet/orleans/src/Documentation/resources/Best_Practices.md

         -   Timing (immediate/none/minutes) can also be controlled as to when to update.

-    -   Each grain class can only be associated with one storage provider.
+    -   PersistetState classes, like other grain classes, can only be associated with one storage provider.

         -   [StorageProvider(ProviderName=”name”)] attribute associates the
             grain class with a particular provider